AdamDanielHarris/repos/README.md

 - `-p <PathGlob>`: Specify path glob pattern for git operations
 - `-s`: Status only mode - show repo status without committing
 - `--docker`: Run in Docker container with all dependencies pre-installed
+- `--set-description <description>`: Set the GitHub repository description and exit.
+- `--ns`, `--no-sync`: Do not sync to remote repositories (local operations only).

 ### Status Indicators